 Business income may include income received from the sale of products or services.
 It does not include GST.
+Depending on the size and type of business different levels of financial information can be provided.

-Considerations include the following:
+Considerations could include the following:

-- Audited sales/revenue for the previous 12/24 month period - Audited sales/revenue for the same month(s) (as lockdown) in 2019 and 2020 - If the business has commenced operations in the last 12-24 months or had significant restructuring, growth or decline in that period then alternative comparison periods may need to be considered. - If a tenant's business revenue is irregular and not cyclical then alternative comparisons may also need to be considered.
+- Audited sales/revenue for the previous 12/24 month period - Audited sales/revenue for the same month(s) (as lockdown) in 2019 and 2020 - If the business has commenced operations in the last 12-24 months or had significant restructuring, growth or decline in that period then alternative comparison periods may need to be considered. - If a tenant's business revenue is irregular and not cyclical then alternative comparisons may also need to be considered. - For small businesses who do not have audited accounts the businesses' financial statements